 Houston and its sprawling environs is a very large and densely populated place to navigate.
 The nation’s fourth largest city is home to just about everything an engaged couple would want or need to plan their perfect shindig, whether it’s an intimate affair or a high-society downtown affair.
 But, with lots of options comes lots of decisions, so you’ll need to have a firm idea of what you’re looking for in a Houston wedding venue.

-As far as planning, near year-round warm weather makes just about any month a great month for a Houston wedding, but June, October and December are the most popular months for couples in this area.
+As far as planning, near year-round warm weather makes just about any month a great month for weddings in Houston, but June, October and December are the most popular months for couples in this area.
 Most couples plan for 13 months, invite about 125 wedding guests and hire 13 wedding vendors for their wedding celebrations.

 Venues for Weddings in Houston

-Venue shopping will be one of the first things you’ll do as you plan your wedding, so go into as prepared as possible.
+When thinking about how to get married in Houston, venue shopping will be one of the first things you’ll do.
+It's best to go into this process as prepared as possible.
 With so much to choose from in Houston and Southeast Texas, you’ll want to know your wedding aesthetic, how many wedding guests you’re expecting and your wedding budget before heading to this important step.

-Here are some of our favorite venues for weddings in Houston:
+Here are some of our favorite venues for wedding Houston:

 Dates to Avoid

-Fortunately for couples planning weddings in Houston, a Texas marriage license isn’t difficult to obtain.
+Fortunately for couples getting married in Houston, a Texas marriage license isn’t difficult to obtain.
 Both parties will need a valid ID, like a drivers license, and no witness is needed.
 There is a mandatory 72-hour waiting period before the license is valid.
 The marriage license expires 90 days after its issued.

 Houston & Southeast Texas Wedding Inspiration